 - Creating oversight and security methods that keep people safe and protect their human rights while incarcerated and in systems.

-- Replace existing systems and legislation with those that uphold and are accountable to the Bill of Rights and to those most-impacted.
+- Replace existing systems and legislation with those that uphold and are accountable to the Freedom Charter and to those most-impacted.